 MAC Functional Description

-Proposed enhancements of existing standard(s):
+Proposed detailed enhancements of existing standard(s), changes in this revision 2 are written compared to 802.15.4meDF6 [0c].

-802.15.4, add section 5.2.9: Ranging Support Service (RSS) in section 5.2.
+802.15.4, 802.15.4meFD6: add section “5.2.9: Ranging Support Service (RSS)” in section 5.2.
 Special application spaces

 The RSS portions of this standard are designed to implement a network infrastructure and portable devices that enable the support of ranging services performed by dedicated ranging devices.
 Therefore scheduled as well as event based channel access is required with a fine time granularity and flexibility.
 Time structures for communication are defined by the Ranging Service to be supported.